Jacques van Lier: London

 In August 1914, at the start of World War I, Van Lier left Berlin in the company of his ex-wife and their daughter and moved to Eastbourne, England, where his brother Simon van Lier directed the Grand Hotel Orchestra, in which Simon's wife Flora Manheim played the violin.
 In the fall of 1914 they sometimes performed in front of the Eastbourne railway station to raise funds for the Red Cross.
 Simon and Flora had a daughter also named Felicia, which explains the need for the nicknames of Fifi and Sousie for the two namesake cousins.
 Also Van Lier's brother Louis and his sister Regina lived in England.
 Lina Coen travelled on to settle in New York City and Jacques van Lier settled in London with his daughter where he became known as "the cellist of continental fame".
 He premiered the Cello Concerto of his friend John David Davis in Bournemouth in 1921.
 A London performance followed in 1924.
 He played regularly for BBC radio.
 At The Proms in September 1923, van Lier played as solo-cellist the Cello Concert No. 1 by Camille Saint-Saëns with the New Queen´s Hall Orchestra.

 Felicia "Sousie" van Lier was a soprano and in 1930, gave a concert in the Diligentia Theatre in the Hague, accompanied by pianist Siegfried Blaauw who had worked with Van Lier in Berlin.
 Her singing career was cut short when in 1932, she moved to the United States, where she married and had three children.

 In 1937, van Lier obtained British nationality.
 Four of his sisters who stayed in the Netherlands, together with their spouses, children and grandchildren, fell victim to the Holocaust, as did Flora Manheim and Felicia "Fifi" Wolff-van Lier.
 In addition, many of van Lier's colleagues, such as Joseph van Veen and Siegfried Blaauw, became Holocaust victims.
-Jacques van Lier passed away in 1951 in Angmering, Sussex.
+Jacques van Lier died in 1951 in Angmering, Sussex.